k1jst/newsm-policy/healthsafety.md

 ## Safety Procedures

 The Executive Director will undertake regular efforts to evaluate the safe operation practices of all collection equipment.
 Safe operational guidelines will be developed for all collection equipment that can present a hazard to volunteers, staff and visitors due to moving, heated, pressurized or energized parts.
 These safe operation guidelines must be reviewed regularly by qualified operators prior to operation of collection equipment.

-## Health Procedures

-All volunteers and staff are requested to stay home when they are not feeling well.
-The Museum hopes to maintain s